Candlewick (ward)

 There are two churches within Candlewick, St. Mary Abchurch on Abchurch Lane and St. Clement Eastcheap on Clement's Lane, while a third, St. Michael, Crooked Lane, was demolished in 1831 to make way for the new London Bridge.
 There are several large stores and pubs and a hotel located in the ward.
 As with many City wards it has its own social club and newsletter.

 Monument tube station is located in the south-eastern corner of the ward.

 Politics

 Candlewick is one of 25 wards in the City of London, each electing an alderman to the Court of Aldermen and commoners (the City equivalent of a councillor) to the Court of Common Council of the City of London Corporation.
 Only electors who are Freemen of the City are eligible to stand.

+The Ward is represented on the Court of Alderman by Alderman Professor Emma Edhem, and on the Court of Common Council by Christopher Paul Boden and James St John Davis.